RandallLiuXin/DotsAnimation/README.md

 You can refer to SampleScene.scene for a test example.

 ### How to test
-1. Open SampleScene.scene and press play button
+1. Open SampleScene.scene and press play button.
-2. You can see three character.
-The left one is driven by unity origin animator.
-The middle one is my unity dots single clip test.
-The right one is unity dots animator
+2. You can see three characters.
+The left one is driven by unity's original animator.
+The other two are this library test examples.
+The middle one is a single animation clip test.
+The right one is a animation graph test.

 ![image](https://user-images.githubusercontent.com/32125402/210693995-50f4220a-7284-46af-b386-fa2c7329a7d7.png)